johncolby/along-tract-stats/README.md

 - [Github Wiki](http://github.com/johncolby/along-tract-stats/wiki/-Table-of-Contents) - The main source of online documentation.
 Information on basic usage and tutorials.
 - [Colbyimaging Wiki](http://www.colbyimaging.com/wiki/neuroimaging/along-tract-stats) - Video tutorials (can't be embedded on Github).
 - [Google groups](http://groups.google.com/group/along-tract-stats) - Questions, comments, feedback, bugs, etc.
-- Offline documentataion - There are several sources of offline documentation inluded with this package:
+- Offline documentation - There are several sources of offline documentation included with this package:
     - MATLAB help - Type `help <command_name>` at the MATLAB command prompt (e.g. `help trk_plot`) to get specific info on usage, inputs, and outputs for each function.
     - MATLAB demo - Open the index.html file in the `html` directory to see the demo output that is published by `trk_demo.m`
     - Inline code comments - The code is written in plain text with comments throughout.